mohammedq91/rock-paper-scissor-/README.md

 ## Summary

-This project helped me further to grasp my understanding of JavaScript fundamentals.
-Also, I learned how to return an element from a list.
+This project highlighted the significane of minimizing global variables utility and of using local variables inside functions, instead.
+I learned how to access the DOM and loop through one element at a time and add Event Listener to it.
+I learned how to declare a fucntion to use to perform one task only, to recall the function, passing through needed variables/constants to other functions through their argument/parameters.
+I also learned how to use template literals and implement variables to them to have dynamic displays.
+Finally, I was introduced to switch statement.

 ## Author